Skip to main content

 Schools Tour

-Filled with stories that demonstrate the power of creativity, teachers and students will join one of our guides to learn how architect Jørn Utzon created a sculpture on Sydney Harbour that changed the course of 20th century architecture on the Sydney Opera House Schools Tour.
+Filled with stories that demonstrate the power of creativity, students join a guided tour to learn how architect Jørn Utzon created a sculpture on Sydney Harbour that changed the course of 20th century architecture.

 Checking availability